 Place the cranberries in a pressure cooker along with water, orange juice, a strip of orange zest, sugar and cinnamon.
-Seal the pot and set it to cook at high manual pressure for 3 minutes.
+Seal the pot with the lid and set it to pressure cook at high manual pressure for 3 minutes.
 Let the pressure release naturally for 10 minutes, then manually release the pressure.
 Stir in the vanilla extract.
 Let the sauce sit for at least 15 minutes to thicken up, then serve and enjoy.

 - While I prefer fresh cranberries, frozen cranberries will also work just fine.

 - You can easily double or triple the recipe for a larger crowd.
 The cook time will stay the same.

 - Serve your homemade cranberry sauce alongside my famous smoked turkey made with smoked turkey brine and smoked turkey rub for a memorable meal.
 Prefer ham for the holidays?
 Check out my complete guide on how to cook a ham.
 Need even more menu inspiration?
 Don’t miss my list of Thanksgiving appetizer recipes.